 Collective Impact: Leading Theory to Action is specially designed for backbone staff and/or consultants and facilitators supporting Collective Impact efforts.
-Participants of this workshop will walk away with a solid foundation of Collective Impact and a Facilitation Toolkit to share back to their leadership tables and volunteer base to help take their Collective Impact initiative to the next level.
-As a bonus, participants will also be connected to a peer group of Collective Impact practitioners who are advancing the field and will be able to learn together at the workshop itself as well as after the workshop in a peer-led Community of Practice.
+Participants of this workshop will walk away with a solid foundation of Collective Impact and a CI Facilitation Toolkit to share back to their leadership tables and volunteer base to help take their Collective Impact initiative to the next level.
+As a bonus, participants will also have an opportunity to connect to a peer group of Collective Impact practitioners who are advancing the field and will be able to learn together at the workshop itself as well as after the workshop in a peer-led Community of Practice.

 Bring your Collective Impact ideas, challenges, tools and resources.
-Over these two days of deep learning, we will build our Collective Impact learning capacity and benefit from the wisdom of the field.
+Over these two and a half days of deep learning, we will build our Collective Impact learning capacity and benefit from the wisdom of the field.

 The Learning Arc